 Capitol Vegetable Garden

 The Capitol Vegetable Garden was first planted in 2010 by Madison FarmWorks, a Rooted-based project promoting home gardening.
 Since then, Rooted has been responsible for the garden’s care and maintenance, though the labor to plan and maintain the space has been shared with organizations across Madison.
-The garden itself exists thanks to a wide array of groups, people, and organizations who support food and gardening projects in Dane County.
+The 2024 garden, as in the last few years, is planted and maintained as a collaborative effort of Urban Triage and Rooted.
+You can learn more about Urban Triage below.

 What is growing in the garden?